 The Hello Kitty brand expands into the style sphere with an impressive collection of apparel and accessories.
 Notably, fashion labels such as Anna Sui, Levi’s, and PUMA have introduced Hello Kitty themed lines, exemplifying her influence on global fashion trends.

-These collections include items like t-shirts, sneakers, and jewelry, all infused with the signature Hello Kitty aesthetic.
+These collections include items like custom t-shirts, sneakers, and jewelry, all infused with the signature Hello Kitty aesthetic.
 Also, this iconic character adorns a myriad of accessory items such as backpacks, luggage, phone cases, and watches, making it easier for fans to incorporate their favorite character into their everyday style.

 Electronics and Home Goods